eurekasfray/mono/README.md

 # Introduction

-I have designed a workflow for when I practice animation.
+I have designed a workflow for when practicing animation.
 This is Mono.
 Mono sets rules and conventions to guide me along when I'm studying, practicing, and making animation.
 The workflow features a production-like pipeline which caters to the different stages of animation production &mdash; development, preproduction, shotproduction, preproduction, and distribution.

 I made Mono for various reasons.
 First, devising how to store the files weighed heavy on me each time I did an exercise.
 Second, inconsistencies arose between each exercise more and more.
 Production assets had varying &mdash; and often changing &mdash; names and hierarchical organizations.
 What was one thing during my last exercise was a another during the next exercise.
 What did I need?
 I needed a consistent workflow; I needed a pipeline.